-- 27. CALLS on the European Commission to duly respect the above mentioned principles when presenting proposals in any policy areas and more specifically when presenting proposals to further develop reliable, sustainable and cost-effective energy networks and to further modernize the energy system thorough the promotion of innovative decarbonized technologies, digitalization and sector coupling and sector integration. - 28.
-CALLS on the European Commission to develop an action plan on sector coupling technologies such as hydrogen with regards to the removal of regulatory and market barriers and the exploration of common standards in view of the nascent global market for such technologies. - 29.
-CALLS on the European Commission to reflect the efforts required to reach the EU energy and climate targets for 2030 in the context of any revision of the EU State aid rules which may be carried out as a result of the fitness check.
+27. CALLS on the European Commission to duly respect take into account the above mentioned principles when presenting proposals in any policy areas and more specifically when presenting proposals to further develop reliable, sustainable and cost-effective energy networks and to further modernize the energy system thorough the promotion of innovative decarbonized technologies, digitalization and sector coupling and sector integration.

+28. CALLS on the European Commission to undertake an analysis of develop an action plan on sector coupling technologies, including hydrogen, in particular with regards to the removal of regulatory and market barriers and based on this analysis explore possible initiatives to improve the functioning and integration of electricity and gas markets regarding the deployment of and common standards in view of the nascent global market for such technologies.

+29. CALLS on the European Commission to reflect the efforts required to reach the EU energy and climate targets for 2030 in the context of any revision of the EU State aid rules which may be carried out as a result of the fitness check.